-Figure 1: Process of Hydraulic Fracturing to Drill for Natural Gas4
+Figure 1: Process of Hydraulic Fracturing to Drill for Natural Gas

-Even though hydraulic fracturing is a relatively old practice, first employed over 60 years ago to drill for oil in Oklahoma5, there has been little research into the impact of its increasing use as a drilling process for natural gas.
-With growing concern over the environmental effects of fracking on water quality, the United States EPA has begun studies to monitor the treatment methods and environmental impact with the goal of standardization by 2013/20146.
+Even though hydraulic fracturing is a relatively old practice, first employed over 60 years ago to drill for oil in Oklahoma, there has been little research into the impact of its increasing use as a drilling process for natural gas.
+With growing concern over the environmental effects of fracking on water quality, the United States EPA has begun studies to monitor the treatment methods and environmental impact with the goal of standardization by 2013/2014.
 Figure 2 shows a map of shale gas formations in the North America indicating the potential widespread environmental impact the fracking process could have.

-Sales/Support: 800-874-2004 · Main: 513-229-7000 4736 Socialville Foster Rd., Mason, OH 45040
+Sales/Support: 800-874-2004 · Main: 513-229-7000 4736 Socialville Foster Rd., Mason, OH 45040 www.teledynetekmar.com

-The current method for determining natural gas constituents (methane, ethane, and ethene) in water is RSK 1751.
+The current method for determining natural gas constituents (methane, ethane, and ethene) in water is RSK 175.
 This method is employed for the analysis of dissolved gases in drinking water using a headspace equilibration technique.
-Propane has been added to this list in modified methods such as BOL60192, developed by the Pennsylvania Department of Environmental Protection (PADEP).
+Propane has been added to this list in modified methods such as BOL6019, developed by the Pennsylvania Department of Environmental Protection (PADEP).
 This analysis also requires more modern automated headspace analyzers.
-A flame ionization detector (FID) will be employed for this study, although RSK 1751 also allows thermal conductivity (TCD) as well as electron capture detectors (ECD) to be used.
-This application demonstrates alternative analyses, including purge and trap concentration and automated headspace, to create simple and efficient methods for analyzing dissolved gases.
+A flame ionization detector (FID) will be employed for this study, although RSK 175 also allows thermal conductivity (TCD) as well as electron capture detectors (ECD) to be used.
+Due to the lack of EPA methods requiring headspace analysis, these instruments are not normally found in environmental laboratories.
+This application demonstrates an alternative analysis using purge and trap concentration, which are typically available in many environmental labs.